alazad214/alazad214/README.md

 ## Hello, I'm Al Azad ✌️

 - I'm Flutter Developer
--
--I’m currently learning Flutter & Dart
+- I’m currently learning Flutter & Dart

 ##🚼 About Me
 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.